lrasata/cheer-up-app/README.md

 ![cheer-up-app-image](/docs/cheer-up.png)

 ## Prerequisites
-To run this app you will need to get your FREE API keys from by [TheCatAPI](https://thecatapi.com/) and [TheDogAPI](https://thedogapi.com/) which have to be provided in the `.env`
+To run this app you may need to get your FREE API keys from [TheCatAPI](https://thecatapi.com/) and [TheDogAPI](https://thedogapi.com/) which have to be provided in the `.env`

 ```
 VITE_DOG_API_URL=https://api.thedogapi.com/v1/images/search